-The use of the Loop function allows the operator to record the effect back into the first record channel of the server, and to create a clip with the paint feature.
-Rolling a clip while in the Loop mode, in Painting, and dissolving paint image on/off allow for a very powerful feature.
+The use of the internal loop allows the operator to record the effect back into the first record channel of the server, and to create a clip with the paint feature.
+Rolling a clip while in internal loop mode, in Painting, and dissolving paint image on/off allow for a very powerful feature.